Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

 \subsection{Related work}

-Due to their central role in Internet Monetization, sponsored search auctions have received considerable attention in the past years.
+Due to their central role in Internet monetization, sponsored search auctions have received considerable attention in the past years.
 From the optimization perspective, they were first considered by Mehta et al.~\cite{jacmMehtaSVV07}.
 A classical game-theoretical modeling of sponsored search auctions was proposed simultaneously by Edelman et al.~\cite{edelman07sellingbillions} and Varian \cite{Varian06positionauctions}.
 See the surveys of Lahaie et al.~\cite{algorithmgame} and Maille et al.~\cite{maille} for an overview of subsequent developments.

 The model we adopt follows \cite{edelman07sellingbillions,Varian06positionauctions}.
-In those two seminal papers, the authors notice that even though truthtelling is not a dominant strategy under GSP, the full information game always has a Nash equilibrium that has same allocation and payments as the VCG mechanism -- and therefore is efficient.
+In those two seminal papers, the authors notice that even though truthtelling is not a dominant strategy under GSP, the full information game always has a Nash equilibrium that has same allocation and payments as the VCG mechanism.
 They focus on a subclass of Nash equilibria which is called \emph{envy-free equilibria} in \cite{edelman07sellingbillions} and \emph{symmetric equilibria} in \cite{Varian06positionauctions}.
 They show that such equilibria always exist and are always efficient.
 In this class, an advertiser would not be better off after switching bids with the advertiser just above her.
-Note that this is a stronger requirement than Nash, as an advertiser cannot unilaterally switch to a position with higher click-through-rate by simply increasing her bid.
+Note that this is a stronger requirement than in Nash equilibria, which are defined considering only unilateral deviations by the advertisers, and if an advertiser unilaterally switches to a slot with higher click-through-rate, she pays more than the advertiser at that slot paid.
 In \cite{edelman07sellingbillions, Edelman10repeated,Varian06positionauctions}, informal arguments are presented to justify the selection of envy-free equilibria, but no formal game-theoretical analysis is done.
 We believe it is an important question to go beyond this and prove efficiency guarantees for all Nash equilibria.
 Lahaie \cite{lahaie} also considers the problem of bounding the social welfare obtained at equilibrium, but restricts attention to the special case that click-through-rates decay exponentially along the slots with a factor of $\frac{1}{\delta}$.
 Under this assumption, Lahaie proves a price of anarchy of $\min\{\frac{1}{\delta}, 1 - \frac{1}{\delta} \}$.

 Gomes and Sweeney \cite{gomes09} study the GSP auction in the Bayesian setting, where player types are drawn from independent and identical distributions (without considering the uncertainty due to quality factors).
 They show that, unlike the full information case, there may not exist symmetric or socially optimal equilibria in this model, and obtain sufficient conditions on click-through-rates that guarantee the existence of a symmetric and efficient equilibrium.
 Athey and Nekipelov \cite{AN10} study the effect of uncertainty of quality factors both from a theoretical and an empirical perspective.